It is our mission to remove barriers and ensure equal access for all qualified students

 In support of this mission the goals of the Office of Accessibility Resources are

-Services to students with disabilities are designed to level the playing field for
+Accommodations for students with disabilities are designed to level the playing field

 How to Register with the Office of Accessibility Resources

 It is your responsibility as a student to disclose your disability and to request

 academic or physical accommodations.
 You should make your request in a timely manner

 to the Office of Accessibility Resources (OAR) and every reasonable effort will be

 made to provide accommodations and ensure accessibility.
 Requests for accommodations

 can be made at any time; however, some accommodations may take time to put in place.

 Therefore, it is best to make your request as early as possible in the semester.
 Accommodations